More than 600 days of waiting | The Press

 For meme Longchamp, private residences for seniors “are clearly not all equipped to take care of this growing clientele”.

 Director of public affairs for the Regroupement québécois des Résidences Privés pour Agieux (RQRA), Hans Brouillette affirms that this increase creates immense pressure on RPAs.
 When a resident loses autonomy, an assessment is requested from the CLSC so that home care can be provided.
 “But often it can take months.
 Who is responsible for the shortfall during this period?
 RPA,” he says.
-And when a request to travel to a CHSLD is made, again, delays can be long, notes Mr. Brouillette.
+And when a request to travel to a CHSLD is made, once more, delays can be long, notes Mr. Brouillette.

 “What do those who have no one do? »

-Jean Bossé had been enjoying his retirement for barely two years after a career as a police investigator with the Sûreté du Québec when he was diagnosed with Alzheimer’s disease in April 2019.
+Jean Bossé had been enjoying his retirement for barely two years following a career as a police investigator with the Sûreté du Québec when he was diagnosed with Alzheimer’s disease in April 2019.
 He was 64 years old.
 “It’s a very, very early form,” says Anne-Élisabeth Bossé, who is spokesperson for the Quebec Federation of Alzheimer Societies.

 As his loss of autonomy progressed, Mr. Bossé obtained some home care from his CLSC.
 His partner, Monique Hébert, hired private workers, used day centers and help from relatives.
 In October 2021, Mr. Bossé qualified to obtain a place as an intermediate resource.